There's always next year in sports, and the grid for the 2025 Formula One season is almost set amid a flurry of activity.

 2025: Fernando Alonso, Lance Stroll

 The ageless Fernando Alonso signed a contract extension with Aston Martin in April.
 Alonso, who will be 43 years old when the 2025 season begins, has had a bit of a career renaissance since joining the team, earning eight podiums and finishing fourth in the championship during the 2023 season.
-The two-time world champion also scored points through the first six grands prix this year.
+The two-time world champion also scored points through the first six grands prix this year and quietly went about his business to finish ninth overall.

-No surprise, Canada's Lance Stroll re-signed with Aston Martin as well.
+No surprise, Canada's Lance Stroll re-signed with Aston Martin in June.
 His father, Lawrence Stroll, owns the team after all.

 "The consistency and stability of both Lance and Fernando remaining with our team is a great platform to continue to realize our ambitions," team principal Mike Krack said, when Stroll's extension was announced.
 "We look forward to creating some incredible memories and achieving further success together."